sindresorhus/awesome-nodejs/readme.md

 - [Docco](http://jashkenas.github.io/docco/) - A quick-and-dirty documentation generator which produces an HTML document that displays your comments intermingled with your code.
 - [JSDoc](http://usejsdoc.org) - API documentation generator similar to JavaDoc or PHPDoc.
-- [dox](https://github.com/visionmedia/dox) - JavaScript documentation generator for Node.js using Markdown and JSDoc.
+- [dox](https://github.com/visionmedia/dox) - JavaScript documentation generator using Markdown and JSDoc.
 - [jsdox](https://github.com/sutoiku/jsdox) - JSDoc3 to Markdown documentation generator.